dingxin-tech/presto-alibaba-maxcompute-connector/README.md

 | DECIMAL              | DECIMAL          |
 | ARRAY                | ARRAY            |

-Please note that some MaxCompute data types (such as `MAP`, `STRUCT`) are not yet fully supported in the current version of the connector.
-We plan to continue refining support for these data types in future versions.
+Note: Some MaxCompute data types (such as `MAP`, `STRUCT`) are not fully supported in the current version of the connector. these data types in future versions.

 ### Notices